miguelraz/miguelraz.github.io/blog/juliatorust.md

   - [typeracer](https://lib.rs/crates/typeracer): fun typing game.
   - [taskwarrior-tui](https://lib.rs/crates/zoxide): Todo tracker.
   - [zoxide](https://lib.rs/crates/zoxide): directory autojumper.
 I don't really do `cd ../..` climbing around anymore I just do `z foo` a couple of times and that usually guesses right.
   - [zellij](https://github.com/zellij-org/zellij): Terminal multiplexer with friendly UX.
-Still young, but cool.
+Young and promising.
 - [coz](https://github.com/plasma-umass/coz): Invaluable tool for *causal profiling*.
 [Emery Berger's](https://youtu.be/r-TLSBdHe1A?t=2182) presentation alone is worth knowing about this project.
+I reeeeeally want to nerdsnipe someone to port this to Julia.
 - [sled's](https://sled.rs/perf#e-prime-and-precise-language) approach to benchmarking and databases is top-notch.
 Also worthy of note is the same author's `rio` crate, which is a Rust interface for the `io_uring` linux kernel module, which can significantly speed up asynchronous programming.
 There's some WIP PRs for landing this for `libuv`, Julia's thread runtime backend, and that effort [is close to wrapping up](https://github.com/libuv/libuv/pull/2322).
 - [Scientific Computing in Rust](https://www.lpalmieri.com/posts/2019-02-23-scientific-computing-a-rust-adventure-part-0-vectors/): A *must* to dive straight into linear algebra.
 - [Taking ML to production with Rust](https://www.lpalmieri.com/posts/2019-12-01-taking-ml-to-production-with-rust-a-25x-speedup/): A sister article to the one above.